-- (A) to conduct high quality credit assessments, which assessments shall be based on methodologies appropriately combining qualitative and quantitative approaches and elements; - (B) to allow for substantial ongoing contact with relevant personnel at senior and operational levels within the assessed institutions or entities.
+- (A) to conduct high quality credit assessments, which assessments shall be based on methodologies appropriately combining qualitative and quantitative approaches and elements; - (B) to ensure that the external credit assessment institution is able to assign analysts with appropriate knowledge and experience to assess the creditworthiness of the type of entity or obligation being rated; - (C) to allow for substantial ongoing contact with relevant personnel at senior and operational levels within the assessed institutions or entities.

-(vi) Credibility

-- (A) As a minimum, the credibility of an external credit assessment institution shall be evidenced by factors such as, for example- - the reliance being placed on the external credit assessment institution's external credit assessments by independent persons or parties, such as investors or insurers;

-- (ii) the existence of comprehensive and duly documented internal policies and procedures to prevent the abuse or inappropriate use of any confidential information, - (B) An external credit assessment institution shall in no case use unsolicited ratings as a means to put pressure on an institution or entity to obtain solicited ratings.
+- (vi) Credibility - (A) As a minimum, the credibility of an external credit assessment institution shall be evidenced by factors such as, for example- - the reliance being placed on the external credit assessment institution's external credit assessments by independent persons or parties, such as investors or insurers; - (ii) the existence of comprehensive and duly documented internal policies and procedures to prevent the abuse or inappropriate use of any confidential information, - (B) An external credit assessment institution shall in no case use unsolicited ratings as a means to put pressure on an institution or entity to obtain solicited ratings.

-Provided that none of the requirements specified in this paragraph (a) shall be construed to mean that an external credit assessment institution has to assess institutions, entities or instruments in more than one country or jurisdiction before being in a position to submit an application for approval as an eligible institution.

-- (b) the relevant export credit agency-

-- (i) publishes its risk scores:

-- (ii) subscribes to any relevant OECD agreed methodology to assign country risk scores, which methodology currently establishes eight risk score categories associated with minimum export insurance premiums.".
+- none of the requirements specified in this paragraph (a) shall be construed to mean that an external credit assessment institution has to assess institutions, entities or instruments in more than one country or jurisdiction before being in a position to submit an application for approval as an eligible institution; - (ii) should the Authority grant approval for an external credit assessment institution to be recognised as an eligible institution for purposes of the Act and the Regulations, the said external credit assessment institution shall notify the Authority in writing of any significant changes to methodologies and provide access to external ratings and other relevant data in order to support the external credit assessment institution's initial and continued determination of eligibility. - (b) the relevant export credit agency- - (i) publishes its risk scores; - (ii) subscribes to any relevant OECD agreed methodology to assign country risk scores, which methodology currently establishes eight risk score categories associated with minimum export insurance premiums.".

-- 18. Regulation 67 of the Regulations is hereby amended: - (a) by the substitution for subparagraph (i) of paragraph (a) of the definition of "asset class" of the following subparagraph: - "(i) any corporate exposure, that is, any exposure to a corporate entity or institution, including any relevant exposure to an SME of which the aggregate annual turnover or sales amount exceeds a specified amount;"; - (b) by the substitution for subparagraph (ii) of paragraph (a) of the definition of "asset class" of the following subparagraph: - "(ii) any corporate SME exposure, that is, any exposure to a corporate entity or institution of which the aggregate annual turnover or sales amount is less than a specified amount, which exposure shall be deemed to constitute a corporate SME exposure and as such shall be reported separately;"; - (c) by the substitution for subparagraph (viii) of paragraph (a) of the definition of "asset class" of the following subparagraph: - "(viii) any retail exposure, including any relevant retail revolving credit exposure or retail residential real estate or residential mortgage exposure, which retail exposure adheres to specified requirements;"; - (d) by the substitution for subparagraph (i) of paragraph (b) of the definition of "asset class" of the following subparagraph:
+9. Regulation 67 of the Regulations is hereby amended:

+- (a) by the substitution for subparagraph (i) of paragraph (a) of the definition of "asset class" of the following subparagraph: - "(i) any corporate exposure, that is, any exposure to a corporate entity or institution, including: - (A) any general corporate exposure; - (B) specialised lending exposure; - (C) any relevant exposure to an SME of which the aggregate annual turnover or sales amount exceeds a specified amount, and which corporate exposure adheres to such further requirements as may be specified in these Regulations;";

+- (b) by the substitution for subparagraph (ii) of paragraph (a) of the definition of "asset class" of the following subparagraph: - "(ii) any corporate SME exposure, that is, any exposure to a corporate entity or institution of which the aggregate annual turnover or sales amount is less than a specified amount, which exposure shall be deemed to constitute a corporate SME exposure and as such shall be reported separately;"; - (c) by the substitution for subparagraph (viii) of paragraph (a) of the definition of "asset class" of the following subparagraph: - "(viii) any retail exposure, including: - (A) any relevant retail revolving credit exposure; or - (B) retail residential real estate or residential mortgage exposure, including exposure related to land acquisition, development and construction of residential real estate, which retail exposure adheres to specified requirements;";